What is a Charter School?

 In 1991, Minnesota passed the first charter school law, with California following suit in 1992.
 By 1995, 19 states had signed laws allowing for the creation of charter schools, and by 2015 that number increased to 42 states, Puerto Rico, and the District of Columbia.
 Charter schools have steadily grown every year for over a decade, enjoying broad support from governors, state legislators, and past and present secretaries of education.
 In his 1997 State of the Union Address, President Clinton called for the creation of 3,000 charter schools by the year 2002.
 In 2002, President Bush called for $200 million to support charter schools.
 Since 1994, the U.S. Department of Education has provided grants to support states’ charter school efforts.

 Since the first Charter School Program grants in 1994, the federal government via the U.S. Department of Education has spent nearly $4 billion in support of charter schools.
 These funds have mostly been dispersed to state education agencies who then pass along the funds to charter schools to various expenses.
 Startup expenses in particular are offset by these funds.
-President Obama proposed budget for fiscal year 2016 includes $375 million earmarked for charter schools.
-This was nearly a 50% increase on typical funding to charter schools during his administration.
+The fiscal year 2016 budget included $333 million earmarked for charter schools.
 Additionally, congressional attempts to rewrite No Child Left behind have also increased the amount of funding to charter schools.
 Having had consistent presidential backing since the Clinton administration to the present day, charter schools seem likely to continue their rapid expansion.

 Charter applicants can take many forms as provided under state law such as groups of parents or charter school management organizations.
 Charter management organizations (CMOs) are organizations that contract with an individual school or schools to deliver management services.
 These services typically include curriculum development, assessment design, professional development, systems implementation, back-office services, teacher recruitment, facility services, and efforts to ensure subject matter competence.
 KIPP, BASIS, and Uncommon Schools are examples of CMOs.
 The larger CMOs are often the national face of the movement, pushing for more charter schools and laws favorable to charter schools.
 Nevertheless, most charter schools are independent or in very small networks entirely within their state.